jbcodeforce/eda-studies/docs/concepts/backbone.md

 ## Event router needs

-Consider event router, like Amazon EventBridge when we need to apply routing to targets using business logic when
+Some vendors are proposing event routing capability to top of message broker.
+This is marginal and addresses a very limited problem of routing to target subscribers.
+Consider event router when:

-* Routing events to target based on rules
+* There is very basic logic to apply to the message to route to a target consumer
-* Being able to apply filter and transformation
+* Being able to apply filter and transformation on message in the message broker
-* Many to many routing with EventBus
+* Many to many routing
-* Point to point with enrichment with Pipes
+* Point to point with enrichment